How Do You Tan With Fair Skin Without Burning? (Summer 2019)

 If you’ve got fair skin or pale skin, the prospect of going out for a tan can be extremely intimidating.
 You’ve likely struggled with sunburns in the past, and tanning effectively may be something that you think is off reach.

 Don’t worry—all of the tanning methods that we’ll teach you will result in a natural tan.
-We can’t stand the fake look of orange spray tans either.

 What Is It About Fair Skin That Makes Tanning Difficult?

 Fair-skinned people don’t have much melanin relative to their darker-skinned compatriots who also have an easier time tanning.